-But there was one mystery from my childhood yet to be explained: my mother had cloudy information of a claim in her family, a claim that an ancestor had been cheated out of one of the most valuable properties in all of Canada, and that family members had fought for decades to right this injustice.
-I was told that, in theory, I actually owned a piece of the Basilica of Notre-Dame in the heart of downtown Montreal.
-It turned out that it was the land that the Basilica had been built upon which was in question, and the story told to my mother was that of a poor soldier who had fought bravely for his country, and in place of monetary payment had been given land instead, land which was later unjustly appropriated by the Catholic Church.
+There was a mystery from my childhood which puzzled me: my mother had cloudy recollection of a claim in her family, a story that an ancestor had been cheated out of one of the most valuable properties in all of Canada, and that his descendants had fought for centuries to right this injustice.
+In theory, I owned a piece of the Basilica of Notre-Dame in the heart of downtown Montreal.
+It turned out that it was only the land that the Basilica had been built upon that was in question.
+My mom had been told a story about a poor soldier who had fought bravely for his country, and in place of monetary payment had been given land instead, land which was later unjustly stolen by the Catholic Church.

-My family vacationed in Canada while I was in grade school, and viewing that huge church I Imagined that my share of it was about one brick.
+My family vacationed in Canada while I was in grade school, and seeing that huge church, I imagined my share of it was about one brick.
 It was only a hazy mystery to me, and I shelved it in the back of my mind for years.
-It later turned out that this was somewhat of a hazy mystery in hundreds of families across North America - maybe thousands.
-To some it was the struggle of David and Goliath re-enacted, to others a conspiracy of powerful world institutions over common folk.
-But to most it was just a set of unsubstantiated rumors, tied into a hope for a little financial gain.
+It later turned out that this was somewhat of a hazy mystery in hundreds of families across North America.
+To some, it was the struggle of David and Goliath re-enacted, to others a conspiracy of powerful world institutions over common folk.
+But to most, it was just a set of unsubstantiated rumors, tied into the hope of a little financial gain.
+It was only an old tale, and no one seemed to know many of the details.

-My mother's grandmother, Leah Laviolette-Williams, aware of the huge numbers of descendants involved in the legal battles, said that she hoped to get enough money out of it to buy a television.
-At one point, family members actually tried to get the famous attorney F. Lee Bailey involved.
-(He declined.)
-My mother recalled a time her own mother sat on the edge of the bed and told her that the dream was over.
-On one level it was only an old improbability, and no one seemed to know many of the details.
-Like the lottery, you played the game with a nod and a wink.
-Unlike the lottery, it turned out that there was no winning ticket at all.
+My mother's grandmother, Leah Laviolette-Williams, was aware of the huge numbers of descendants involved in the legal battles and said that she hoped to get enough money out of it to buy a television set.
+Leah grew up in a family where the Rosary was said each night, and her mother's maiden name was Tessier.
+At one point, family members tried to get the famous attorney F. Lee Bailey involved.
+He declined.
+My mother recalled an evening when her mom sat on the edge of the bed and told her that the dream was over.

-I had avoided researching the French-Canadian branch of my family for years, partially out of deference to Pat Baribeau, my mother's cousin, who had tackled the lineages years before.
+I had avoided researching the French-Canadian branch of my family for years, partially out of deference to Pat Baribeau, my mother's cousin, who had worked on it years before.
 I had other fish to fry, and Pat had done a great job.
-Another obstacle was that my Ancestry.com account denied me access to Canadian resources, only available with a "world" account.
+Another obstacle was that my Ancestry.com account denied me access to Canadian resources, available with a "world" account.
 I confess at this point to being a stingy bastard.
-Eventually, though, the deed had to be done.
-Once able to access census documents and digitized collections which fleshed out the branch, I found that Pat's research was nearly spot-on, and I was able to add other dates, events and family members, particularly siblings, to her account.
+But eventually the deed had to be done.
+Once I accessed the Canadian census documents, I found that Pat's research was nearly spot-on, and I was able to flesh it out with other dates, events, and family members (particularly siblings).
 The Laviolette line, for instance, was extended back several generations.

 Next, I dug into the ancestral line of Leah Laviolette's mother, Anastasia Tessier, an early settler from Canada to Escanaba, Michigan.
-The Tessier line can be traced back seven more generations, although positively connecting Anastasia's father, Joseph, to the next two generations has been a challenge.
-Above the two Josephs, the Canadian genealogy is fairly well documented, thanks to the records of the Catholic Church.
+The Tessier line can be traced back seven more generations.
+The Canadian genealogy is fairly well documented, thanks to the records of the Catholic Church.